kylestanley1313/ffa-p1/simulation/README.md

 ### Setup

 1. Create a "design" file called `design-id.yml`.
 This design file contains information needed to carry out a simulation.
-To replicate the simulation from the paper, copy and paste the below information into your design file, replaceing `path/to/scratch` with the path of your choice.
+To replicate the simulation from the paper, copy and paste the below information into your design file, replacing `path/to/scratch` with the path of your choice.

 ```
 scratch_root: path/to/scratch